OuOLeaf/Test-Equalization/README.md

 # 🌟 Features

-> **Note**: The following are the demo version and have altered layouts and data for demonstration.
+> **Note**: The following are the demo version and have altered layout and data for demonstration.

 ## 📁 1.
 File Explorer